Emmanuel Nnorom

-Emmanuel Nwabuikwu “Emma” Nnorom (born April 7, 1958) is a Nigerian business executive.
-He is currently the group chief executive officer of Heirs Holdings, Chairman of Transcorp Hotels Plc and former president and chief executive officer Transnational Corporation of Nigeria Plc (Transcorp Plc).
+Emmanuel Nwabuikwu “Emma” Nnorom (born April 7, 1958) is a Nigerian business executive and chartered accountant.
+He is the Group Chairman of United Bank for Africa Plc (UBA), a position he assumed on August 21, 2026, succeeding Tony Elumelu, who retired after completing the maximum 12-year tenure permitted for non-executive directors of banks under Central Bank of Nigeria regulations..
+He previously served as the Group Chief Executive Officer of Heirs Holdings, Chairman of Transcorp Hotels Plc and former president and chief executive officer Transnational Corporation of Nigeria Plc (Transcorp Plc).
 He was appointed to the position in 2014.